Road Trip Time!

 Don’t miss stops

-Inside this colonial barn you’ll find a unique gift shop and a museum.
-Right across the road from the Sampler, you can walk through the lupines on a specially mowed path.
+Right across the road from the now closed Sugar Hill Sampler, you can walk through the lupines on a specially mowed path.
 Read the inspirational poetry along the way.
 Two other spots not to miss if you’re headed this way are Polly’s Pancake Parlor where you’ll find made from scratch pancakes and waffles served with pure New Hampshire made syrup; and Harman’s Cheese & Country Store which boats the “world’s greatest” cheddar cheese in their quaint, classic country setting.

 Festival organizers, the Franconia Regional Chamber of Commerce have put together a map of where to see the lupines on the region’s scenic roads and byways.
 So what are you waiting for?
 Grab your map and go, the blooms will only be around a little while longer!